 BIO

 Thomas Micchelli is a painter, sculptor, and writer.
 He was born in Newark, NJ, and earned his BFA from Cooper Union, New York, NY, and his MFA from the University of Pennsylvania, Philadelphia, PA.
 Soon after receiving his undergraduate degree, he became a co-founder of City Without Walls: An Urban Artists Collective, a non-profit gallery and performance space in Newark.
-More recently, he co-founded and edited Hyperallergic Weekend, an online journal of art, film, and book criticism.
+More recently, he co-founded and edited Hyperallergic’s Weekend section, an online publication dedicated to long-form criticism of art, film, and literature.